 The Southern Appalachians are some of the oldest mountains on Earth.
 They were as high as the Himalayas a mere 250 million years ago, but have eroded over time to become the rich and diverse ecosystems we see today.
 One reason they are so incredibly rich is that they escaped mass extinctions caused by recent ice ages.
-Another reason is due to the significant rainfall it receives throughout the year.
-It is classified as a temperate rain forest.
-This unique area deserves our attention as much as other threatened rain forests around the world receive.
+Because the region receives significant rainfall throughout the year, it is classified as a temperate rain forest.
+This unique area deserves our attention as much as other threatened rain forests around the world.